-Question: I’ve been asked to screen a preschool child who stutters.
+Question: I’ve been asked to screen a preschool/young school-age child who stutters.
 What test should I use?!?

 Answer: Often, clinicians are asked to look at a young child who stutters to see if he is stuttering.
 Parents, teachers, and others may observe disruptions in a child’s speech and wonder what should be done.

-For preschool children, the question of whether or not they are stuttering is actually fairly straightforward to answer.
+For preschool and young school-age children (between the ages of about 2 and 6), the question of whether or not they are stuttering is actually fairly straightforward to answer.
 We simply observe their speech behavior and see if they exhibit what we tend to call "stuttered" (or "stutter-like") disfluencies.
 These include part-word repetitions, prolongations, blocks, and any other indication that the child is stuck or struggling with speech (physical tension is a good indicator of this).

 Almost any measure of surface speech behaviors can do this, though observation is also just fine.
 Tests such as the Stuttering Severity Instrument or a frequency count can give you some information about whether and how much the child is stuttering.
 (My personal preference for a test for 4- to 12-year-olds is the TOCS - Test of Childhood Stuttering, by Gillam, Logan, & Pearson, available from Pro-Ed.)

 Note that the kids might not stutter much in the therapy/assessment room during your evaluation, so parental report is necessary here.
 And, I absolutely accept the parents' report if they say that the child is exhibiting those behaviors even if I don't see them.

 Overall, though, I don't worry too much about the frequency count that I get.
 The reason for this is that assessment of the speech observable behaviors doesn’t really tell me anything meaningful about early childhood stuttering, because most preschool children who stutter actually recover from stuttering on their own!
 This is true even if the child stutters severely!